On little sleep, Israel's Peres persevered in peace, politics

 'YOUR OWN FATE'

-In 1999, Peres was running a Tel Aviv peace centre that to this day bears his name.
-Ehud Barak, his successor as Labour Party leader, was standing for prime minister.
+In 1999, Peres was running a Tel Aviv peace center that to this day bears his name.
+Ehud Barak, his successor as Labor Party leader, was standing for prime minister.

 Peres took a deep breath when I asked if he would prefer to be making another run at Israel's top job himself.